 You’ll need to submit a few documents to finish your application, so make sure to have them on hand.

 - Copy of a government-issued ID, such as a driver’s license

 If you’re approved for a loan, the funds will be deposited directly into your bank account.
 Credit Direct says you may receive your funds in as little as 24 hours — but the lender notes that it typically takes 48 hours to 72 hours after your application is approved to receive your money.

 Not sure if Credit Direct is right for you?
 Consider these alternatives.

 - Fiona: Fiona is another personal loan marketplace that offers the ability to apply for prequalification.
 With this lender, you may also be able to compare multiple loan offers quickly.

-- SoFi: SoFi offers personal loans with competitive interest rates and doesn’t charge any fees, such as origination fees, late fees and prepayment penalties.
+- SoFi: SoFi offers personal loans with competitive interest rates and doesn’t charge late fees or prepayment penalties.